usnistgov/800-63-3/sp800-63-3/definitions.md

 A secret used in authentication that is known to the subscriber and the verifier.

 #### Side Channel Attack
 An attack enabled by leakage of information from a physical cryptosystem.
-Characteristics that could be exploited in a side-channel attack include timing, power consumption, electromagnetic and acoustic emissions.
+Characteristics that could be exploited in a side-channel attack include timing, power consumption, and electromagnetic and acoustic emissions.

 #### <a name="sf"></a> Single-factor
 A characteristic of an authentication system or an authenticator that requires only one authentication factor (something you know, something you have, or something you are) for successful authentication.